Deadroad/EscornaBotMobile/README.md

 ### **Install**
 Just clone repository and execute `npm install`

-Check this site to know abour the project:
+Check this site to know about the project:
 [http://escornabot.com/web/](http://escornabot.com/web/)